-Maintain patent airway.
+- Maintain patent airway.

-Assist breathing as needed.
+- Assist breathing as needed.

-Monitor blood pressure and heart rate.
+- Monitor blood pressure and heart rate.

-Obtain a 12-lead ECG.
+- Obtain a 12-lead ECG.

-Review patient's rhythm.
+- Review patient's rhythm.

-Establish IV access.
+- Establish IV access.

-Take a problem-focused history and physical exam.
+- Complete a problem-focused history and physical exam.

-Search for and treat possible contributing factors.
+- Search and treat possible contributing factors.

-Answer two questions to help you decide if the patient's signs and symptoms of poor perfusion are caused by the bradycardia (see Figure 2).
+Answer these two questions to help you decide if the patient's signs and symptoms of poor perfusion are caused by the bradycardia (see Figure 2).

-Are the signs and symptoms related to the slow heart rate?
+- Are the signs and symptoms related to the slow heart rate?

-If perfusion is adequate, monitor and observe the patient.
+- If perfusion is adequate, monitor and observe the patient.

 If perfusion is poor, move quickly through the following actions:

-If the atropine is ineffective, begin pacing.
+- If the atropine is ineffective, begin pacing.

 Consider epinephrine or dopamine while waiting for the pacer or if pacing is ineffective.

-Epinephrine 2 to 10 µg/min
+- Epinephrine 2 to 10 µg/min

-Dopamine 2 to 10 µg/kg per minute
+- Dopamine 2 to 20 µg/kg per minute

 Progress quickly through these actions as the patient could be in pre-cardiac arrest and need multiple interventions done in rapid succession: pacing, IV atropine, and infusion of dopamine or epinephrine.
 To get more information on becoming certified, check our ACLS course.
 Our courses are 100% online and accepted in all US states and Canadian provinces.